ercrema/yayoi_demo/README.md

 ### Bayesian Analyses of Radiocarbon Dates

 14C data were obtained from [radiocarbon database of the National Museum of Japanese History](https://www.rekihaku.ac.jp/up-cgi/login.pl?p=param/esrd_en/db_param).
-We primarily used the redacted version of the database described in [Kudo et al 2023](https://openarchaeologydata.metajnl.com/) but extracted specific fields from the original version to identify anthropogenic contexts.
+We joined the cleaned and translated version of the database (`c14db_1.1.0.csv`, obtained [here]((https://www.rekihaku.ac.jp/up-cgi/login.pl?p=param/esrd_en/db_param)) to the full Japanese version of the database (`.xslx` files in `/data/rekihaku_downloads`, obtained [here](https://www.rekihaku.ac.jp/up-cgi/login.pl?p=param/esrd/db_param)) to extract relevant field for  identifying anthropogenic contexts.
 The file `data/data_prep_c14.R` contains pre-processing R scripts for generating the core dataset used in this paper, stored in the R image file `data/c14data.RData`.
 Bayesian analyses were carried out using the [nimbleCarbon](https://CRAN.R-project.org/package=nimbleCarbon) R package, which contains custom probability distributions and utility functions for the [NIMBLE](https://cran.r-project.org/web/packages/nimble/index.html) probabilistic programming language.
 The files `analyses/icar500.R` and `analyses/icar750.R` contains the R script for fitting the Bayesian models for the 500 and 750 yrs time-intervals.
 Posterior samples are stored in the R image files `results/icar_c14doubleRes500.RData` and `results/icar_c14doubleRes750.RData`.

 ### Absolute Population Estimates